sambanova/ai-starter-kit/README.md

 - **Poetry**: The Makefile will attempt to install Poetry if it's not already installed.
 - **pyenv**: The Makefile will attempt to install pyenv if it's not already installed.
+- **Docker**: (Optional) If you want to use the Docker-based setup, ensure Docker is installed on your system.

 #### What the Base Setup Does